Skip to main content

 Python Requests: Retry Failed Requests

-In this guide for The Python Web Scraping Playbook, we will look at how to configure the Python Requests library to retry failed requests so you can build a more reliable system.
+In this guide for The Python Web Scraping Playbook, we'll look at how to configure the Python Requests library to retry failed requests so you can build a more reliable system.
+There are several ways to do this and we'll walk through each in turn:

 Let's begin...